 Goodman, James (Séamus Gudman) (1828–96), clergyman, Irish-language scholar, and music collector, was born 22 September 1828 at Ballyameen near Dingle, Co.
 Kerry, second son among five sons and four daughters of Thomas Chute Goodman, clergyman, and Mary Goodman (née Gorham).
 Brought up on a farm where his family had a good relationship with their catholic neighbours, James grew up bilingual and developed a love of traditional music and song.
-He entered TCD in July 1846, won awards in Irish and Hebrew, and graduated BA (1851) and MA (1871).
+He entered Trinity College Dublin (TCD) in July 1846, won awards in Irish and Hebrew, and graduated Bachelor of Arts (1851) and Master of Arts (1871).

 He was ordained a deacon in Limerick (12 October 1851) and a priest in Cork (22 May 1853).
 His first curacy was in the parish of Creagh, Co.
 Cork, where he began working in 1852 under the Irish Church Missionary Society.
 He seems to have stayed there until 1858, though he may have also spent some time during this period working in Dunurlin parish, Co.
 Kerry, where his father was rector.
 Between 1858 and 1867 he was a curate in Killaconenagh parish on the Beara peninsula, Co.
 Cork, residing in Ardgroom.
 In February 1867 he was made vicar of Abbeystrewry parish in Skibbereen, Co.
 Cork.
 In 1875 he was made a canon and prebend of Island in the diocese of Ross.
 He was appointed professor of Irish in TCD in 1879 but was able to continue as vicar in Abbeystrewry as his residency in Dublin was required only part of the year.
 He retained both positions until his death.
 He was also a member of the university's senate during his tenure at Trinity.